Betelberg valley station - Seefluh - Staldengässli - valley station Betelberg (marked)

 Directions

-The ascent is along a wide hiking trail through the forest without any particular difficulties.
-As soon as you leave the forest, a forest road climbs over the Seefluh.
-The route through Pöschenried leads along tarmac roads.
-The Staldengässli is a steep forest track that was already in use in Roman times.
-The path back to the village of Lenk is mainly gravel, or hopefully snow in winter.
+The ascent follows a wide hiking trail through the forest without any special difficulties.
+As soon as the forest is left behind, a forest road ascends over the Seefluh.
+The route through the Pöschenried leads along paved roads.
+The Staldengässli is a steep forest path that was already used during Roman times.
+The trail surface back to the village of Lenk is mostly gravel, or hopefully snow in winter.

-For snowshoe tours, the appropriate equipment and the necessary expertise (avalanche awareness, alpine skills) are mandatory!
-If you have no experience in assessing the avalanche situation in open terrain, it is better to go on a snowshoe tour with a trained mountain guide.
+For snowshoe routes, the appropriate equipment and the necessary expertise (avalanche knowledge, alpine skills) are mandatory!
+Anyone without experience in assessing the avalanche situation in open terrain should better go on snowshoe tours with a trained mountain guide.